hnarayanan/harishnarayanan.org/content/writing/kubernetes-django.md

 {{< figure src="/images/writing/kubernetes-django/on-separate-servers.svg" title="Running many instances of the app, talking to a single database." >}}

-This is actually a pretty good strategy until you realise that:
+This is actually a pretty good solution (and it's what I use today in practice at my day job), but it comes with its own set of
+inconveniences:

 1. It's annoying to have to provision and setup all these server instances, one for each piece.
 (All while making sure that the